aweymo-ui/ges_geo_vis/content/2_start.md

 Now that we have our places, go back to the menu on the left of the screen and select `Add Layer`.
 Below the search bar, select the icon with the three dots connected by a line.
 To draw a line, simply select where you want to go and press enter when you are done.
 To create a polygon, repeat those steps but connect the last node to the first one you created.
 Polygons can help highlight distance, natural resources and connectivity between places.
 In this case, we might be able to understand the distance of a mining district, long term economic influence and geological formations by highlighting this cluster of mines in northern Washington.

-{% include card.html text="Be less sloppy than I am and zoom in on your destinations before drawing to get a cleaner look!" title="Note" %}
+{% include card.html text="Be less sloppy than I am here and zoom in to your destinations before drawing to get more precision!" title="Note" %}

 <br>